-NOTE: If engine stops, you must turn key Off before you can start the engine.
+NOTE: If engine stops, you must turn key Off before you can start the engine

-IMPORTANT: In freezing weather or for long term storage, park on a rubber surface (like track mats) or on a sheet of plywood to avoid freezing the Tracks to the ground.
+IMPORTANT: In freezing weather or for long term storage, park on a non-steel surface (like RP72 Rubber Pads) or on a sheet of plywood to avoid freezing the Steel Tracks to the ground.
 If Tracks are frozen to the ground, be careful to avoid damage to the Tracks and drive train when you try to move the MAGNATRAC.
 When storing your tractor for an extended period of time, make sure to store it away from any moisture.
 Moisture in contact with the steel tracks over an extended period of time will rust.
-Lubricate the drive chains as specified in this manual.
+Lubricate the track chains & drive chains as specified in this manual.

-CAUTION: When you park your MAGNATRAC on a slope, put blocks against tracks.
+CAUTION: When you park your MAGNA-TRAC on a slope, put blocks against tracks.
 Do not park MAGNATRAC with tracks pointed downhill.